iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head/[#039] ROBO_Radio_LIVE starts now!.md

 The most breathtaking EDM bombardment EVAR!
 Unnnnggghhhh, this performance is SO worth it

 **Snor_eDen**<br>
 Out of pure curiosity, I looked up the traffic data during the performance.
-I discovered that a significant amount of connections do not belong to the audience on-site.
+I discovered that a significant amount of connections do not belong to the audience on\-site.
 In fact, they far outnumber the audience.
 Not only that, most of these connections are encrypted connections.
 With all that crammed into this virtual space, no wonder the network traffic is slow...
 What is going on?

 **DogBark**<br>
 There was a lot of people watching.
 They're floating around in the skies can't you guys see them ROFL